Architecture · Runtime · Observability

 }

-💡trace_id gives you full execution visibility — included automatically in every response.
+💡trace_id gives you full execution visibility across both services — included automatically in every response.

 A New Way to Build Backend Systems